Why The DoD Created The CMMC

 About CMMC Levels

-How to Prepare for a CMMC Audit
+How to Prepare for CMMC

 Do it Yourself: Meet Requirements In-House

 DoD contractors or suppliers who have the resources and IT staff available can meet the appropriate CMMC level of cybersecurity in-house.
 Internal IT departments can use the “Self Assessment Handbook – NIST Handbook 162” provided by the National Institute of Standards and Technology (NIST).
 This handbook was created by NIST with the intention of assisting U.S. DoD contractors who provide products and services for the Department of Defense.
-Unfortunately, this handbook only covers NIST SP 800-171 Rev. 1 (Good for certification up to CMMC Level 3) and there is currently not a Self Assessment Handbook for NIST SP 800-171 Rev. B. However, a draft of the Rev. B can be found here.
+Unfortunately, this handbook only covers NIST SP 800-171 Rev. 1 and there is currently not a Self Assessment Handbook for NIST SP 800-171 Rev. 2.

-If the contractor does not have the expertise to meet the requirements of NIST SP 800-171 Rev. 1 or Rev. B, DoD contractors have the option of outsourcing the requirements to a third-party CMMC consultant who offers CMMC compliance services.
+If the contractor does not have the expertise to meet the requirements of NIST SP 800-171, DoD contractors have the option of outsourcing the requirements to a third-party CMMC consultant, like SysArc, who offers CMMC compliance services.
 There are many qualified and experienced Managed Security Service Providers (MSSP) in the U.S. who specialize in compliance services and monitored cyber security for DoD contractors who need to implement NIST cybersecurity controls.
 A qualified MSSP will be able to perform this assessment and perform any remediation work necessary to pass a CMMC Audit.
+Look for MSSPs who have obtained CMMC RPO status.
+An updated list of verified RPOs by the CMMC Accreditation Body can be found here.

 Outsource: Work with a CMMC Consultant